Urban Sustainability & Green Living Hub - Social & Community quest for Intermediate level adventurers

 3

-Launch your tool library first since it generates immediate value.
-Start with 15-20 core items: cordless drill, circular saw, socket set, pipe wrench, step ladder, carpet cleaner, pressure washer, garden tools, folding hand truck.
-Accept donated tools but test everything—nothing kills credibility like lending broken equipment.
-Use a simple checkout system with a liability waiver and 3-day maximum borrows.
+Start with 15-20 core items that generate immediate value: cordless drill, circular saw, socket set, pipe wrench, step ladder, carpet cleaner, pressure washer, garden tools, folding hand truck.
+Test every donated tool before adding it—broken equipment kills credibility.
+Use a simple checkout system with liability waiver and 3-day maximum borrows.

 4